-This is a collection of functions for working with asynchronous trees.
+This is a collection of functions for working with tree structures built from maps: instances of the standard Map class, the asynchronous AsyncMap variation, or map-like objects.

 Apply key/values from source to target